Programs

 Even though the Yes Food Program award is not processed as a financial aid award, we need to confirm that you have a California Dream Act application and AB 540 on file to ensure you qualify for the Yes Food Program.
 Having a screenshot of your financial aid package is the only way we can verify this.

-Please ensure your screenshot is in PDF format, and follow the steps here to access the file in the correct format: https://drive.google.com/file/d/16B4cs5rCiNLkcoAPWOULE4-03NkARXnD/view
+Please ensure your screenshot is in PDF format, and follow the steps here to access the file in the correct format: https://drive.google.com/file/d/16B4cs5rCiNLkcoAPWOULE4-03NkARXnD/view.
+Submitting the screenshot in a format that is not PDF will delay your application process.

 More information about Proposition 209 can be found here.